Are you building a landing website for the purpose of collecting user data?

-As a final step, you can add one more block to showcase social icons.
+As a final step, you can add more WordPress blocks for social icons.
 Simply add an engaging headline and search for the Social Links block.

 Here you can add the needed icons, choose one of three icon layouts and paste a link: